codingMustache/codingMustache/README.md

 ## Joke of the Day

-What animal is always at a game of cricket?
-A bat.
+What did the left eye say to the right eye?
+Between us, something smells!

 ## Daily Trivia

-What does CPU stand for?
+Generally, which component of a computer draws the most power?
- 1. Central Process Unit
+ 1. Processor
- 2. Computer Personal Unit
+ 2. Power Supply
- 3. Central Processor Unit
+ 3. Video Card
- 4. Central Processing Unit
+ 4. Hard Drive

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  Video Card
 </details>